Understanding Car Insurance Rates

 Having an accident at some point during your driving history can also affect the cost of car insurance.
 This is particularly the case if the accident is your fault, as it makes you a higher-risk driver.
 Insurance providers may be more lenient if a long time has passed since the accident, but it’s up to their decision.

-For full coverage insurance, the difference between having a clean driving history and having at least one at-fault accident is a steep 38% on average.
+For full coverage insurance, the difference between having a clean driving history and having at least one at-fault accident commonly falls around +40% to +50% on average nationwide; impacts vary by state, company and claim severity (see also NerdWallet’s analysis).

 Cheapest states for car insurance after an at-fault accident